 The traffic reports notes large roads besides Copenhagen’s town hall square which was used as an example.
 Dublin City Council and the NTA would do well to stop referencing Copenhagen so much — Dublin’s road network or more so the problems with space and the issues of relocating space are more comparable to that to cities like Amsterdam or Utrecht.
 Museumplein in Amsterdam or similar spaces in the Netherlands would have been better examples.

-Paris is doing similar reallocation of space and there is no signs that it is adding to its underground public transport at any kind of similar capacity and even Paris suffers from people saying public transport isn’t good enough in my area yet.
+Paris is doing a similar reallocation of space and there is no sign that it is adding to its underground public transport at any kind of similar capacity, and even Paris suffers from people saying public transport isn’t good enough in my area yet.
 Paris is doing that to some of its bigger roads.
 Meanwhile, Utrecht has fewer big roads and it is cutting space for cars on them — more space for greenery, walking, cycling and generally people.